umtcn-krkmz/ceng3511/p2/README.txt

 	for interpretion:
 		python3 futoshiki.py futoshiki_input.txt

-NOTE: PYTHON SHOULD BE 64 -BIT IN ORDER TO USE THE ORTOOLS LIBRARY
+NOTE: PYTHON SHOULD BE 64-BIT IN ORDER TO USE THE ORTOOLS LIBRARY